Minor in American History and Politics

 There are no specific entry requirements for this minor.

-There will be a range of different assessments particular to individual modules, but made up from a mixture of essays, oral portfolios, web blogs, writing logs, group and individual presentations, and examinations.
+There will be a range of different assessments particular to individual modules, but made up from a mixture of essays, oral portfolios, web blogs, writing logs, exams and group and individual presentations.

 Now choose your Major